 - Biomass to Energy

 - About CPC

-Community Power Corporation (CPC) has developed over the past 12 years a number of modular BioMax® system technologies and products that convert a variety of biomass feedstocks into power, heat or cooling, liquid fuels and/or chemicals.
+Community Power Corporation (CPC) has developed a number of modular BioMax® system technologies and products that convert a variety of biomass feedstocks into power, heat and/or cooling.

-The BioMax® Gas Production Module is a highly versatile platform that can integrate with a number of gas-based energy application modules to make electricity, heat, cooling, liquid fuels and specialty chemicals.
-This is much like a battery pack tool that integrates with a drill, saw, sander, etc. Similarly, the BioMax® Gas Production Module can accept three different front-end feedstock conditioning modules:
+The BioMax® Gas Production Module is a highly versatile platform that can integrate with a number of gas-based energy application modules to provide electricity, heat and/or cooling.
+The BioMax® is designed much like a battery pack tool that integrates with a drill, saw, sander, etc., providing the flexibility needed for end-use applications.
+Similarly, the BioMax® Gas Production Module can accept three different front-end feedstock conditioning modules: